Manual Upgrade

 How values are merged

-The -f values-prod.yaml form above uses the new chart's values.yaml as the base, with your file overlaid on top.
+The -f ./config/values-prod.yaml form above uses the new chart's values.yaml as the base, with your file overlaid on top.
 The previous release's in-cluster values are not consulted.
 Anything you omit from your file falls back to the new chart's defaults.

 This is almost always what you want.
 Two alternative strategies exist but are usually wrong: